-As you can see, I didn’t experience much of a drop in speeds when connected to the Germany or UK servers.
-My US results were a little more disappointing.
+As you can see, there was a pretty big drop-off in speed when connected to the Germany location.
+My US speed test results with TigerVPN were also a bit disappointing to say the least.
 However, they were still acceptable for downloading or streaming media such as YouTube or Netflix.

 As I’ve mentioned earlier, TigerVPN has apps for all major platforms.
 These include Windows, Mac, iOS, and Android.

 If you are on another platform (such as Linux or Chromebook), TigerVPN has a substantial amount of setup guides available.

 I tested TigerVPN’s iOS app to see how the client performs on a mobile platform.
 I could quickly download, install, and log in to TigerVPN without any issues.
 As a reminder, you will need to download TigerVPN’s root SSL certificate to your iOS device before connecting.